YeNanfu/SSMNet/README.md

 ### File Description

-models.resnet is the baseline network；
+models.net is the baseline network；

-models.dacd_resnet is the proposed DACDNet；
+models.ssm_net is the proposed DACDNet；

-models.utils_dacd is the necessary components of the DACDNet；
+models.utils_ssm is the necessary components of the DACDNet；

 all python files in utils is the components for training such as loss function, optimizer and etc